UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 UNICORE's job description consists of several parts

-- an 'Imports' section listing data to be staged in to the job's working directory from remote storage locations (and/or the client's file system, if you use :ref:`ucc`)
+- an ``Imports`` section listing data to be staged in to the job's working directory from remote storage locations (and/or the client's file system, if you use :ref:`ucc`)
 - pre-processing
 - a section describing the main executable
 - post-processing
-- an 'Exports' section listing result files to be staged out to remote storage locations
+- an ``Exports`` section listing result files to be staged out to remote storage locations
-- a 'Resources' section stating any resource requirements like batch queue, job runtime or number of nodes
+- a ``Resources`` section stating any resource requirements like batch queue, job runtime or number of nodes
 - a number of additional elements for setting the job name, or defining tags for the job